coh516/DMTPOET/README.md

 - ~~necessary refactor required to separate the graph data from the graph instance function in the graphLookup object to serialize the typed set~~
 - the ui should be built from both node based partial template structures and point modules
-- needs a simplified selector object interface
+- needs a public facing api
-  - modularize prototype layers from ptr graph locators
+  - modularize application
-  - requires an eventing system for instantiated objects
+  - requires an eventing system for instantiated objects, cached dictionary and chaining methods
   - ~~point interface contains most of the helpers required to deal with the object array pointers~~
 - need to allow editing of multiple graph types
 - need to fix the rendering of the link node lines... it should be part of the htmlRenderer